 Rule 7.2.
 Advertising.

-(a) Subject to the requirements of Rules 7.1 and 7.3, a lawyer may advertise services through written, recorded or electronic communication, including public media.
+(a) Subject to the requirements of Rules 7.1 and 7.3, a lawyer may advertise services through written recorded or electronic communication, including public media

-To assist the public in obtaining legal services, lawyers should be allowed to make known their services not only through reputation but also through organized information campaigns in the form of advertising.
+To assist the public in learning about and obtaining legal services, lawyers should be allowed to make known their services not only through reputation but also through organized information campaigns in the form of advertising.
 Advertising involves an active quest for clients, contrary to the tradition that a lawyer should not seek clientele.
 However, the public's need to know about legal services can be fulfilled in part through advertising.
 This need is particularly acute in the case of persons of moderate means who have not made extensive use of legal services.
 The interest in expanding public information about legal services ought to prevail over considerations of tradition.
 Nevertheless, advertising by lawyers entails the risk of practices that are misleading or overreaching.